 Ride a Streetcar

-I love a city like Little Rock that highlights it’s cute downtown area.
-To help visitors get around better, the city offers a free streetcar service.
+I love a city that utilizes its downtown area.
+To help visitors get around better, Little Rock offers a free streetcar service.
 The METRO streetcar service operates two routes seven days a week.
 The blue line even takes you across the Arkansas River into North Little Rock.
 Check their website for schedules and even a downloadable app.
 The streetcar is the best way to get to Little Rock’s crowded downtown events so you don’t have to worry about parking.

 Walk a Bridge or Two

 One of the best ways to see a city is by getting out and walking around.
-Little Rock comes through again with not one, but four pedestrian bridges that make getting around easy.
+Little Rock has not one, but four pedestrian bridges that make getting around easy.
 These bridges connect fourteen miles of scenic trails in a loop around the city on both sides of the Arkansas River.

 Clinton Presidential Park Bridge is another pedestrian bridge located in the Presidential Park near the Clinton Library and is also part of the “River Lights in the Rock” light show.